Highlander Challenge World Championships: Events

-The events contested are designed to echo not only the traditions of the Highland Games but also the history of Scotland.
-They include wrestling, schiltron jousting and stone-lifting, as well as traditional throws, such as the caber.
+The events contested are designed to echo not only the traditions of the Highland games but also the history of Scotland.
+They include wrestling, schiltron jousting, and stone-lifting, as well as traditional throws, such as the caber.
 In addition, there are re-enactments of battles including in 2008 the 1396 Battle of the North Inch starring Hal o' the Wynd.

-In the 2008 contest a new event called "The Whisky Plunder," (sponsored by The Famous Grouse) saw competitors racing with four casks.
-The Famous Grouse also sponsored the "Tossing the Caber" event, with winners toasting success with a Famous Grouse trophy and a personalised Gallon Bottle.
+In the 2008 contest. a new event called the "whisky plunder" (sponsored by Famous Grouse) saw competitors racing with four casks.
+Famous Grouse also sponsored the tossing the caber event, with winners toasting success with a Famous Grouse trophy and a personalised Gallon Bottle.